History of Christian theology: Widening breach

 Luther's writings circulated widely, reaching France, England, and Italy as early as 1519, and students thronged to Wittenberg to hear him speak.
 He published a short commentary on Galatians and his Work on the Psalms.
 At the same time, he received deputations from Italy and from the Utraquists of Bohemia; Ulrich von Hutten and Franz von Sickingen offered to place Luther under their protection.

 This early portion of Luther's career was one of his most creative and productive.
 Three of his best known works were published in 1520: To the Christian Nobility of the German Nation, On the Babylonian Captivity of the Church, and On the Freedom of a Christian.

-Finally on 30 May 1519, when the Pope demanded an explanation, Luther wrote a summary and explanation of his theses to the Pope.
+On 30 May 1519, when the Pope demanded an explanation, Luther wrote a summary and explanation of his theses to the Pope.
 While the Pope may have conceded some of the points, he did not like the challenge to his authority so he summoned Luther to Rome to answer these.
 At that point Frederick the Wise, the Saxon Elector, intervened.
 He did not want one of his subjects to be sent to Rome to be judged by the Catholic clergy so he prevailed on the Holy Roman Emperor Charles V, who needed Frederick's support, to arrange a compromise.

 An arrangement was effected, however, whereby that summons was cancelled, and Luther went to Augsburg in October 1518 to meet the papal legate, Cardinal Thomas Cajetan.
 The argument was long but nothing was resolved.